U.S. Taxation of India Income

 The IRS Doesn’t Care About Me, I’m Not a Big- Fish

 The reality is, not everybody gets caught – but the IRS does not have a throwback rule like most fisherman do; they are happy to catch a minnow and treat it like a whale.
 These days CPAs and tax professionals in general are doing much more to cover themselves.
-Therefore, chances are they will send you a questionnaire at some point which will ask you whether you have any foreign accounts or foreign income.
+Therefore, chances are your CPA will at some point send you a questionnaire at some point which will ask you whether you have any foreign accounts or foreign income.

-Therefore, if you are audited and your CPA is contacted (usually they will be the IRS believes foreign money is involved) it can lead you down a dark path very quickly if it is determined that the CPA asked you about foreign accounts and you acted Willful, performed a willful omission, or acted with Reckless Disregard.
+If you intentionally misrepresented the facts to your CPA, and you are audited it can be a problem.
+This is especially true if your CPA is contacted, as it can lead you down a dark path very quickly if it is determined that the CPA asked you about foreign accounts and you made an intentional or reckless misrepresentation or omission.

 Compliance is Scary